 Joint debts

 Whilst marriage is not enough to link you and your partner’s credit files, joint credit applications will make an association between you and your partner.
 Whether you open up a joint account, apply for a joint credit card or get added to an account with your partner, all of these scenarios will join you and your partner together.
-While this can be great for couples who have a solid financial history, if you or your partner has a background of defaults it can affect the other’s file.
+While this can be great for couples with a solid financial history, if you or your partner has a background of defaults, it can affect the other’s file.

 Secret financial lives

 Despite the effect that your partner’s debt can have on your own ability to access loans or services, a surprisingly high number of people fail to discuss their debts with their loved ones.
-When we conducted research last year into mental health and money problems, we discovered 80% of people wouldn’t tell their partners about their debts because they were worried about how they would react.
+When we conducted research last year into mental health and money problems, we discovered that 80% of people wouldn’t tell their partners about their debts because they were worried about how they would react.

 Could you be liable for your partner’s debts?